cdelorme/system-setup/docs/osx.md

 # osx documentation

-For me this document is an aid to help reproduce my OSX Mavericks (10.9) development environment.
+This document is an aid to follow when configuring a fresh copy of OSX for development.

-For anyone else it's a comprehensive guide to optional configuration for OSX.

-## installation
+## during installation

 **Do not:**

-- use a Case Sensative HFS+, this breaks software like the entire Adobe suite.
+- use a Case Sensative HFS+
-- encrypt your drive (eg. `File Vault`), it may need re-encryption after updates.
+- encrypt your drive with File Vault

+Case Sensative HFS+ partitions break loads of software and is an unnecessary change.

+Using File Vault prior to downloading the latest updates after installing can lead to having to unencrypt, update, then re-encrypt the drive, which is a huge time sink.

-Which leads us to the first post-install step:
+**Which leads us to the first post-install step:**

 - check for updates.

-## mythical root user

-The root user exists on osx, and its `$HOME` is `/var/root`.
-By default the root account on OSX uses the `/bin/sh` shell.

-I tested switching it to `/bin/bash` and configuring the environment a bit, but the end result involved some undesirable performance issues.
-So I do not recommend tampering with it.

-## automatic updates

-The latest release of OSX features automatic updates!
-While this worries me, it is not at the level of "Windows Updates" and will not force a reboot.
-However it will pop open a notification if an update requires a reboot.

-Having now used it for a few months, it seems to be very reliable.
-More importantly it has not interfered with or hindered my productivity.

-## updated firewall
+## firewall

-This is something I was not aware of when I first updated, but the latest firewall is extra awkward at responding to updated applications.
-Anytime an application replaces itself during an update, your firewall will ask again if you want to allow it.

-I have found this feature to be incredibly annoying, to the point of nearly wanting to disable the firewall.
-If I allow a software, all versions of that software should be allowed.
-I don't expect the firewall should have to store the file signature and bother me everytime it changes, but this is a "feature" of OSX now and I'll have to deal with it.
+The latest updates to the firewall have made it such that any application which updates may need to be approved again when launched.

 ## system preferences

-These are the changes I make to my `System Preferences`, and are listed by the main section, then each sub-option:
+Here are some suggested changes to `System Preferences`:

 - General
     - Graphite Color-scheme